zhouLion/doc.fedml.ai/docs/train/experimental_tracking.md

 - model_name (str): model name.
 - model_file_path (str): The file path of model name.
-- version (str=None): The version of FEDML Nexus AI Platform, options: dev, test, release.
+- version (str=None): The version of TensorOpera AI Platform, options: dev, test, release.
 Default is release (fedml.ai).

 **Examples**
 ```
 fedml.log_model("cv-model", "./cv-model.bin")
 ```
-Models logged using fedml.log_model() can be viewed under Runs > Run Detail > Model on FEDML Nexus AI Platform
+Models logged using fedml.log_model() can be viewed under Runs > Run Detail > Model on TensorOpera AI Platform

 ![ ](./train-on-cloud/static/image/experimental_tracking/5_models.png)

 ## Artifacts:
-Artifacts, as managed by FEDML, encapsulate information about items or data generated during task execution, such as files, logs, or models.
-This feature streamlines the process of uploading any form of data to the FEDML Nexus AI Platform, facilitating efficient management and sharing of job outputs.
-FEDML facilitates the uploading of artifacts to the FEDML Nexus AI Platform through the following artifact api:
+Artifacts, as managed by TensorOpera, encapsulate information about items or data generated during task execution, such as files, logs, or models.
+This feature streamlines the process of uploading any form of data to the TensorOpera AI Platform, facilitating efficient management and sharing of job outputs.
+TensorOpera facilitates the uploading of artifacts to the TensorOpera AI Platform through the following artifact api:

 **fedml.log_artifact()**

-log artifacts to the FEDML Nexus AI Platform (fedml.ai), such as file, log, model, etc.
+log artifacts to the TensorOpera AI Platform (fedml.ai), such as file, log, model, etc.

 ```
 fedml.log_artifact(